-- (a) No deduction is allowed for a net operating loss incurred during any tax year beginning before January 1, 2001. - (b) No deduction is allowed for a net operating loss incurred during any tax year in which the corporation was not subject to tax under Article 32. - (c) IRC section 172 federal losses must be adjusted to reflect the inclusions and exclusions from entire net income required by the provisions of Article 32, section 1453 (other than the net operating loss deduction provision). - (d) The New York State net operating loss deduction is computed as if the corporation elected under IRC section 172 to relinquish the carryback provisions. - (e) The New York State net operating loss deduction for any particular year is limited to the smaller of the: - New York State net operating loss shown on line 59a or - federal net operating loss deduction allowed under section 172 of the IRC (before net operating loss deductions and special deductions) adjusted by the amount that the New York State bad debt deduction allowed under sections 1453(h) or 1453(i) of the Tax Law exceeds the federal bad debt deduction allowed under section 166 or 585 of the IRC. - (f) The net operating loss may be carried forward for 20 years.
+- (a) No deduction is allowed for a NOL incurred during any tax year beginning before January 1, 2001. - (b) No deduction is allowed for a NOL incurred during any tax year in which the corporation was not subject to tax under Article 32. - (c) IRC section 172 federal losses must be adjusted to reflect the inclusions and exclusions from entire net income required by the provisions of Article 32, section 1453 (other than the NOL deduction provision). - (d) The New York State NOL deduction is computed as if the corporation elected under IRC section 172 to relinquish the carryback provisions. - (e) The New York State NOL deduction may not exceed the allowable deduction for the tax year under IRC section 172, as augmented by the excess of the amount allowed as a New York State bad debt deduction over the federal bad debt deduction in each loss year (except to the extent such excess was previously deducted in computing entire net income). - (f) The NOL may be carried forward for 20 years.

 These rules also apply to any corporation included in a consolidated group for federal purposes, but filing on a separate basis for New York State purposes.
-These corporations should compute their net operating losses and net operating loss deductions as if filing on a separate basis for federal income tax purposes.
+These corporations should compute their NOLs and NOL deductions as if filing on a separate basis for federal income tax purposes.